Youth Class Dress Code

-Ballet class uniforms are designed to provide visual consistency, reduce distraction, and encourage self-discipline.
-Capital City Ballet embraces diversity among our dancers, which may entail certain certain dress code exceptions as determined by the instructor, while still generally using class uniforms for these important purposes.
+Class uniforms are designed to provide visual consistency, reduce distraction, and encourage self-discipline in our youth ballet classes.
+Capital City Ballet embraces diversity among our dancers, which may entail certain certain dress code exceptions as determined by the instructor.

 A different leotard color accompanies each skill level, and level placement and exceptions to uniform decisions are at the teacher's discretion.
 If you have any questions about level placement or dress code, please stop by the CCB office or email us.

-Dancers in Ballet 2 and above may wear a chiffon wrap-around skirt which lies above the knee and matches the leotard color, unless a teacher finds it is a distraction for the dancer.
+Dancers in Ballet 2 and above may wear a chiffon wrap-around skirt which lies above the knee and matches the leotard color, unless a teacher finds it is a distraction.

 Ballet A through Ballet 3A: White t-shirt, black or navy shorts, white socks and white ballet shoes.